 Adopts, in accordance with Article 10 of the WCPFC Convention that:

-1. The interim management objective for Pacific bluefin tuna for 2014 is to ensure that the current (02-04 annual average) level of fishing mortality rate is not increased in the Convention Area.
+General Provision

+1. The Commission Members, Cooperating Non-Members and participating Territories (hereinafter referred to as CCMs) shall implement a Multi-Annual Recovery Plan for Pacific bluefin tuna starting in 2015 and continuing through 2024, with the goal of achieving the preliminary target reference point of SSB set at the historically median (42,592t*) with at least 60% probability.
+Implementation and progress of this plan shall be reviewed based on the results of stock assessments to be conducted by ISC in 2016 and every three years thereafter.
+This CMM shall be amended if necessary upon such review.

+Management measures

-2. The Commission Members, Cooperating Non-Members and participating Territories (hereinafter referred to as CCMs) shall take measures necessary to ensure thattotal fishing effort by their vessel fishing for Pacific bluefin tuna in the area north of the 20 degrees north shall stay below the 2002-2004 annual average levels for 2014.Such measures shall include those to reduce all catches of juveniles (age 0-3(less than 30kg)) significantly below* the 2002-2004 annual average levels for 2014.
+2. CCMs shall take measures necessary to ensure that:

+Total fishing effort by their vessel fishing for Pacific bluefin tuna in the area north of the 20 degrees north shall stay below the 2002-2004 annual average levels.

+All catches of Pacific bluefin tuna less than 30kg shall be reduced to 50% of the 2002-2004 annual average levels.
+Any overage of the catch limit shall be deducted from the catch limit for the following year.

+3. CCMs shall endeavor to take measures not to increase catches of Pacific bluefin tuna over 30kg from the 2002-2004 annual average levels.

-3. CCMs, in particular those catching juvenile Pacific bluefin tuna, shall take measures to monitor and obtain prompt results of recruitment of juveniles each year.
-An emergency rule shall be developed in 2014 which stipulates specific rules all CCMs shall comply with when a drastic drop of recruitment is detected.
+4. CCMs, in particular those catching juvenile Pacific bluefin tuna, shall take measures to monitor and obtain prompt results of recruitment of juveniles each year.

-4. Consistent with their rights and obligations under international laws, and in accordance with domestic laws and regulations, CCMs shall, to the extent possible, take measures necessary to prevent commercial transaction of Pacific bluefin tuna and its products that undermine the effectiveness of this CMM, especially measures prescribed in the paragraph 2 above.
+5. Consistent with their rights and obligations under international law, and in accordance with domestic laws and regulations, CCMs shall, to the extent possible, take measures necessary to prevent commercial transaction of Pacific bluefin tuna and its products that undermine the effectiveness of this CMM, especially measures prescribed in the paragraph 2 above.
 CCMs shall cooperate for this purpose.

-5. The CCMs shall cooperate to establish Catch Documentation Scheme (CDS) to be applied to Pacific bluefin tuna as a matter of priority.
+6. The CCMs shall cooperate to establish Catch Documentation Scheme (CDS) to be applied to Pacific bluefin tuna as a matter of priority.